CMB27/Nano2UNO-Adapter-3V3/README.md

    - Place the diode, ensuring that the side with the line closest to it (the cathode) is facing the squarish pad.
    - Bend the diode leads on the backside of the board to ensure the diode remains in place when soldering.
    - Solder the leads to the pads.
-   - Trim the leads using the flush cutters.
+   - Trim the leads using flush cutters.

 2. SW1 (Pushbutton Switch)
    - Place the switch; it should stay in place.